MattLemmon/xockett/readme.txt

 On Ubuntu 12.04:

-In order to install npm globally:
+In order to install express globally:

   Added to .bashrc :
     export NODE_PATH=/usr/local/lib/node_modules